keesey/phylopic-api-docs/README.md

 ### Prerequisites

-To build an HTML version of the documentation, you will require [yarn](https://yarnpkg.com/).
+To do development work, you will likely require [yarn](https://yarnpkg.com/).
 Installation instructions are [here](https://yarnpkg.com/docs/install).

 ### Installing dependencies